 Check the course schedule for specific dates for the compositions.
 Failure to attend the class on the day of the exam will result in an F, unless the student has a compelling reason to be absent.
 The student has to provide the instructor with appropriate documentation to justify his/her absence.

 No books, notes or electronic devices (iPods, cell phones, Blackberries, etc.) are allowed.
 A small dictionary is permitted.

-Evaluación de actividades orales (Oral Assessment Exams).
+Oral Assessment Exam.
 10%

 Attention.
-Your Instructor has the option to implement an in-class group presentation (2 or 3 students) instead of the Oral Exam.
+Your Instructor also has the option to implement an in-class group presentation (2 or 3 students) or a video submission (2 or 3 students) instead of the Oral Exam.

-An oral exam will take place at the instructor's office (CHD317), during the last two weeks of class, outside regular class time.

-It will normally be done in pairs.
-Each pair will be given a topic 15 minutes before the exam.
+The oral exam option will take place at the instructor's office, during the last two weeks of class, outside of regular class time.
+It will normally be administered with 2 or 3 students present.
+Each group will be given a topic 15 minutes before the exam.
 Then each group will prepare the dialogue to be presented to the instructor for evaluation.
 Students are not allowed to read any prepared text during this exam.
 Finally, there will be an open conversation between the students and the instructor.
 Evaluations and grades will be assessed individually.
 Failure to show up for the final oral will result in an F.